jamumford/Human_Legal_Verdict_Prediction/README.md

 If you use the datasets provided in this repository, or if you want to gain a deeper understanding of the context and methods behind the creation of these datasets and their analysis, please refer to the following paper due for publication at JURIX 2023:

-Mumford J, Atkinson K, Bench-Capon T. (2023).
-Human Performance on the AI Legal Case Verdict Classification Task.
+Mumford J, Atkinson K, Bench-Capon T. (2023). *Human Performance on the AI Legal Case Verdict Classification Task*.
 In Proceedings of the Thirty-Sixth International Conference on Legal Knowledge and Information Systems. (due for publication)

 ## Scripts Description